British Airways owner says pilot strikes to hit profit

-(Reuters) - British Airways parent IAG (ICAG.L) on Thursday warned of a fall in annual profits citing a pilots strike and weaker performance by budget carriers Vueling and Level, hitting shares in Europe’s third largest airlines group.
+(Reuters) - British Airways parent IAG (ICAG.L) warned on Thursday that full-year profit will be hit by a pilots’ strike at the UK carrier and weaker sales by budget stablemates Vueling and Level.

-Recurring operating profit will fall 215 million euros ($235 million) to 3.27 billion this year, IAG said in a statement, after strikes at British Airways grounded thousands of flights earlier this month.
+Shares in Europe’s third largest airline group tumbled after it said recurring operating profit will fall 215 million euros ($235 million) to 3.27 billion this year in the wake of a strike that grounded thousands of BA flights this month.

-A Sept.
-9-10 strikes dealt a heavy blow to British Airways, still reeling from a third major computer failure in two years, which disrupted operations in August.
+The Sept.
+9-10 strike dealt a heavy blow to British Airways, still reeling from a third major computer failure in two years, which seriously disrupted operations in August.

-Pilot unions called off a second strike this week but said that industrial action may resume unless progress is made on a pay dispute.
+Pilot unions called off a second walk-out this week but said industrial action was likely to resume unless progress was made on a pay dispute.

 “Any further industrial action will additionally impact IAG’s full-year 2019 operating profit,” the group cautioned.

-The setbacks at IAG add to strains across the industry - including weakening demand, higher fuel costs and low-cost competition - factors that contributed to travel group Thomas Cook’s collapse and pose a threat to second-tier airlines.
+IAG’s setbacks add to strains across the industry - including weaker demand, rising fuel costs and low-cost competition - which contributed to travel group Thomas Cook’s collapse and pose a threat to second-tier airlines.

-Further bankruptcies among competitors will help to support IAG’s growth next year, group Chief Executive Willie Walsh told analysts.
+But further bankruptcies among competitors will help to support IAG’s growth next year, group Chief Executive Willie Walsh told analysts.

 “A number of weaker airlines are either disappearing or significantly reducing their capacity,” he said, predicting a “slightly softer” environment in 2020.